rafal-szypulka/b2m-nodejs/docs/logging.md

 Creating docker-elk_kibana_1        ... done
 Creating docker-elk_logstash_1      ... done
 ```
 2).
-Verify you can access Kibana on `http://localhost:5601` and you can see application log messages coming from `btm-nodejs` container.
+Verify you can access Kibana on `http://localhost:5601`.

 ### Start the node.js application container and forward logs to Elastic stack